WakiMak/trentent.github.io-forked/_posts/2015-03-04-appv5-package-failed-configuration-in-folder-with-error-0xa040132a-0x3.md

   </tr>
 </table>

-What you will find is a mismatch between the number of keys in Packages and the number of folders in your PackageInstallationRoot path. Â For us, our error was we had 14 folders existing in that path, but 10 of them were missing. Â But we had all 24 values existing in the registry.
+What you will find is a mismatch between the number of keys in Packages and the number of folders in your PackageInstallationRoot path.
+For us, our error was we had 14 folders existing in that path, but 10 of them were missing.
+But we had all 24 values existing in the registry.

 To fix this error I created a script to create the missing folders that were found in the registry and doing a get-appvpublishingserver | sync-appvpublishingserver